cloudthread/docs/fundamentals/developer-api.md

 Cloudthread provides the abiilty to send data to our systems that can then be used in the platform.

 Cloudthread requires a **Data Stream Token** to process incoming Data Ingestion API requests.
-This requirement applies to **all** ingestion endpoints.
 This token helps organize and control the flow of data.
+Data Stream Tokens are generated with a **Data Stream Type** that determines how the incoming data is validated.
 Admin's have the ability to generate a Data Stream Token on the Cloudthread platform within the **Settings** tab.
-Data Stream Tokens are generated with a **Data Stream Type** that determines how the incoming data is validated.

 This Data Stream Token should be included in the body of incoming ingestion requests as demonstrated in the payload examples below.

-All ingestion requests go through the same endpoint
+All ingestion requests use the following endpoint

 `https://api.cloudthread.io/streams/ingest`